TokoBapak/proto/README.md

 The way this repository works is simple, just create a PR of new proto file, if the proto file for that service does not exist.
 Both frontend and backend team will be notified to review the PR.

+## Contribution

+We are linting the `.proto` files using [buf](https://docs.buf.build/)'s [BASIC mode](https://docs.buf.build/lint/rules#basic) with additional configurations.

+Please read about the rules more closely before complaining.